sumedhachugh/Lithography-Hotspot-Detection/README.md

 More Details about Dataset: https://appsrv.cse.cuhk.edu.hk/~hyyang/files/hsd-web/index.html

 Dataset used for implementation:
-Dataset used is ICCAD benchmark dataset and data is unlabelled.
+Dataset used is ICCAD benchmark dataset.
 It has five sub-datasets:

 ICCAD_1: It consists of 440 training images(100 with hotspot and 340 without hotspot) and  4907 testing images(227 with hotspot and 4680 without hotspot)